Skip to content

 • Follow up of general development and stimulation of learning.

-Please note that with advances in treatment of SMA and potential gene therapy in DMD, early diagnosis is important.
-Initiation of early treatment is recommended for individuals with infantile-onset (Type 1) and pre-symptomatic SMA.
+Please note that with advances in the treatment of SMA and potential gene therapy in DMD, early diagnosis is important.
+Early treatment is recommended for individuals with infantile-onset (Type 1) and pre-symptomatic SMA.

 Selected references